biosfood/tanaica/README.md

 When adding dotfiles for an additional programm or generally suggesting a new dependency, add its AUR name to the `dependencies` file.

 Konsole likes to regularly mess up configurations.
 Because of this, it is highly reccommended you run `git update-index --skip-worktree userhome/.config/konsolerc` after initializing the repository and be careful what changes are committed.

+## Customization

+If you want to customize your installation, it is highly reccomenden you fork this project and track your own changes from there.
+If you think some of the changes you made are worth distributing to all users of this project, please use `git cherry-pick` on a new branch and please open a pull request.
+All improvements are welcome.